NEWS: Are Mortgage Rates Going Down? [February 2026]

 What Mortgage Types Are Most Affected By Interest Rate Changes?

 However, if you're on a fixed-rate mortgage, you might have yet to see changes, depending on the length of your term.
 But you could still be stung when your deal ends and you do remortgage.
-Currently, many homeowners on the tail end of a low fixed-rate mortgage are waiting with bated breath in hopes that rates will drop before they remortgage to a new deal.

-Monthly increases in mortgage payments have been more acute for those whose fixed-rate mortgages ended and they have automatically switched to their provider's SVR (standard variable rate) – these are typically the most expensive interest rates to pay.
+Monthly increases in mortgage payments have been more acute for those whose fixed-rate mortgages ended and they have automatically switched to their provider's SVR (standard variable rate), these are typically the most expensive interest rates to pay.

 Related: What is a Green Mortgage, and how do they work?